modus-continens/docs/src/foundations.md

 A query like `a("foo")`, where `"foo"` is a arbitrary string constant, would build the same image, but the query `a(X)` is not allowed.
 This ensures that each resulting image is mapped to a constant literal like `a("foo")`.

-### Builtin Predicates

-To facilitate definition of image builds, we introduced a library of built-in predicates.
-For example, the `semver_*` predicates define software version comparison as per the (SemVer)[https://semver.org/] specification.
-For example, the following fact is true: `semver_lt("1.0.3","1.1.0")`, where `lt` means `<`.

-The key difficulty of adding built-in predicates to Datalog is that built-in predicates such as `semver_lt` are infinite relations, which require special handling to retain Datalog's decidability.
-As for non-grounded variables, we support built-in predicates by deferring the evaluation of a built-in predicate until the arguments of this predicate are bound to constants.

-Since not all arguments of a predicate have to be bound to a constant during evaluation, e.g. if an argument depends on the other arguments, builtin predicates in Modus have Prolog-like signatures that specify which parameters have to be initialised (see [Predicates](./library/predicates/index.html)). <!-- FIXME: https://github.com/rust-lang/mdBook/issues/984 -->

 ### Proof Optimality

+A Datalog fact can be inferred from other facts in multiple ways and therefore multiple proof trees may exists.
+Thus, an image defined in Modus may also be built using different build DAGs.
 Modus searches for an optimal proof, that is a proof with a minimal cost.
 The cost of a proof is the number of layers in the build DAG.

 To illustrate proof optimality, consider again this build script: